aantn/smag/readme.md

 Easily create graphs from cli commands and view them in the terminal.
 Like the `watch` command but with a graph of the output.

-# Other tools

-I also work on [Robusta](https://github.com/robusta-dev/robusta) - a Kubernetes monitoring and automation platform.
-It makes your Prometheus alerts better.

 # Demo

 ![](./images/readme-example.gif)